Masoud Azizi: Early life

-Azizi was born into a prominent Afghan Pashtun family of the Azizi tribe, sub-tribe of the Kheshgi tribe.
+Azizi was born into a prominent Afghan Pashtun family of the Azizi tribe, a sub-tribe of the Kheshgi tribe.

 Career

 Azizi represented Afghanistan at the 2004 Summer Olympics in Athens, competing in the men's 100m sprint.
 He finished last in his heat, with a time of 11.66 seconds.
 In the 2005 Asian Championships, Azizi came 7th in a time 11.38 seconds.
 He represented his country again at the 2008 Summer Olympics in Beijing.
 He competed in the 100 metres and placed 8th in his heat without advancing to the second round.
 He ran the distance in a time of 11.45 seconds.
 Azizi also finished 8th in his first-round heat in the 2009 IAAF World Championships in Berlin in 2009 where he ran alongside Dwain Chambers and African record-holder Olusoji Fasuba.
 He competed again in the preliminary rounds of the 2011 and 2013 World Championships and the 2012 Olympics.